EmbedJournal/embedjournal/_posts/2013-06-25-interfacing-lcd-module-part-1.md

 tags: [ "Interface", "LCD" ]
 ---

 The LCD module interface with a microcontroller is simple and it is a primitive means of adding a visual appeal to your embedded application.
 There are two basic types of LCD modules in the market they are, <a title="Wiki" href="http://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller" target="_blank">Character LCD</a> and <a title="wiki" href="http://en.wikipedia.org/wiki/Graphics_display_resolution" target="_blank">Graphics LCD</a>.
-Character LCDaEURtms are the some of the cheapest means LCD displays available today.
+Character LCDs are the some of the cheapest means LCD displays available today.

 [<img class="aligncenter size-large wp-image-900" alt="lcd interface" src="/images/posts/2013/06/DSC09429-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09429-1024x576.jpg 1024w, /images/posts/2013/06/DSC09429-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" />](/images/posts/2013/06/DSC09429.jpg)

-This post is first of a series of four posts that walks through entire process of interfacing an LCD module with a (any) microcontroller with all the basicA conceptsA dealt in detail.
+This post is first of a series of four posts that walks through entire process of interfacing an LCD module with a (any) microcontroller with all the basic concepts dealt in detail.
 Subscribe to our post with your email using the subscribe button in the right sidebar and get free updates on these follow-up posts.

   1. <span style="line-height: 13px; color: #808080;">LCD Module Basic Theory.
-(LCD Controllers, CG&DD RAM, PINA description,Timing Diagram,A Commands)</span>
+(LCD Controllers, CG&DD RAM, PIN description,Timing Diagram, Commands)</span>
   2. <a title="Programming LCD in 8 bit mode aEUR" Part -2" href="http://embedjournal.com/2013/06/programming-lcd-in-8-bit-mode/" target="_blank">Programming LCDs in 8 bit mode. (programming pic18f4520 in C with C18 compiler under 8 bit mode)</a>
-  3. <a title="Interface aEUR" LCD in 4 bit Mode: Part 3" href="http://embedjournal.com/2013/07/interface-lcd-in-4-bit-mode/" target="_blank">Programming LCDs in 4 bit mode.A (programming pic18f4520 in C with C18 compiler under 4 bit mode)</a>
+  3. <a title="Interface aEUR" LCD in 4 bit Mode: Part 3" href="http://embedjournal.com/2013/07/interface-lcd-in-4-bit-mode/" target="_blank">Programming LCDs in 4 bit mode (programming pic18f4520 in C with C18 compiler under 4 bit mode)</a>
   4. Creating Custom Characters (bit map symbols and arrows that are not usually present in the ASCII table)

-This Post will cover the basic theory that you should have a clearA understandingA before getting started with the programming.
-Some of the sections below are not really essential for the interface but it is a good practice to have a thorough knowledge about what you areA indulgingA in.
+This post will cover the basic theory that you should have a clear understanding of, before getting started with the programming.
+Some of the sections below are not really essential for the interface but it is a good practice to have a thorough knowledge about what you are indulging in.
 Whereas some listed below are absolutely mandatory to understand how the LCD module works and to predict how it will behave for a given situation.

 You are free to choose which to read and which to skim (that is if you know what you are doing).

 ### **LCD Controllers:**

-The LCD module has display controller that are used toA receiveA the data from theA controller use it to display the data in a legible format.
-These controller have and embedded font set that can be addressed by sending the corresponding ASCII value of the the character to be printed.
+The LCD module has display controller that are used to receive the data from the controller and uses it to display the data in a legible format.
+These controllers have an embedded font set that can be addressed by sending the corresponding ASCII value of the the character to be printed.

-Most LCD module have a <a title="read more" href="http://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller" target="_blank">HD44780</a> or compatible controller which is specially designed to build LCDs with one or two lines with a maximum of 40 character positions each.
+Most LCD modules have a <a title="read more" href="http://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller" target="_blank">HD44780</a> or compatible controller which is specially designed to build LCDs with one or two lines with a maximum of 40 character positions each.
 They are ASIC (<a title="wiki" href="https://en.wikipedia.org/wiki/Application-specific_integrated_circuit" target="_blank">Application Specific Integrated Circuit</a>).
 A single HD44780 is able to display two lines of 8 characters each.

 If we want more, the HD44780 has to be expanded with one or more expansion chips, like the HD44100 (2 x 8 characters expansion) or the HD66100 (2 x 16 characters expansion).
 Seen from the HD44780, the first line starts with 00h; the second line with 40h.